 Producers: Michel Franco, Marco Polo Contandse, Elias Menassé.

 Running time: 93 minutes.
 In Spanish with English subtitles.
 Vulgar language, brief violence, sexual situations, brief nudity, adult themes.
-Play at 9:45 p.m.
-Saturday at the Tower Theater.
+Play at 9:30 p.m.
+Thursday at Miami Beach Cinematheque.